dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

     Returns ``true`` if **all** threads were running when the controller process attached to this process or if the target process was created instead of attached.

+  .. cpp:function:: unsigned int getCapabilities() const

+    Returns the current operations supported on this process.

+    It is a bitwise-OR'ed combination of :cpp:member:`pc_read`, :cpp:member:`pc_write`, :cpp:member:`pc_irpc`, and :cpp:member:`pc_control`.

+  .. cpp:function:: Dyninst::Architecture getArchitecture() const

+    Returns the architecture of the target process.

+  .. cpp:function:: Dyninst::OSType getOS () const

+    Returns the OS of the target process.

+  .. cpp:function:: bool supportsLWPEvents () const

+    Returns ``true`` if the target process can throw :cpp:type:`Dyninst::LWP` create and destroy events.

+  .. cpp:function:: bool supportsUserThreadEvents () const

+    Returns ``true`` if the target process can throw user thread create and destroy events.

+  .. cpp:function:: bool supportsFork () const

+    Returns ``true`` if the fork system call is supported in the target process.

+  .. cpp:function:: bool supportsExec () const

+    Returns ``true`` if the POSIX `exec <https://www.man7.org/linux/man-pages/man3/exec.3.html>`_ system call is supported in the target process.

   .. cpp:function:: bool continueProc()